ELI Serves as a Leading Supplier of Top Quality Soft Play Equipment

 “ELI offers one of the biggest selections of soft play equipment in Europe”, adds the company spokesman.
 ELI warehouse continuously strives to bring out unique varieties of soft play elements combined with innovative themes and styles in soft play equipment as well.

-The soft play manufacturer has recently launched a new model and style of play tools based on the themes of Ocean, Jungle and Farm.
-The use of premium quality raw material combined with latest generation machines are some of the prominent product features which differentiate the new range of soft play equipment from that of the standard ones.
+The soft play manufacturer has recently launched a new model and style of play items based on the themes of Ocean, Jungle and Farm.
+The use of premium quality raw material combined with high finition level due to use of latest generation machines are some of the prominent product features which differentiate the new range of soft play equipment from that of the standard ones.
 The services of highly skilled and experienced staff are used in manufacturing and fitting these products.
-ELI is also planning to introduce “Play Houses” a new soft play tool model offered in 3 variety themes like enchanted forest, deep sea house and jungle hut.
+ELI is also planning to introduce “Play Houses” a new soft play model offered in 3 variety themes like enchanted forest, deep sea house and jungle hut.

 The company offers these new products either through customized themes and models or standard themes for clients to choose as per their needs.
 The website publishes images of different types of soft play equipment that have been newly launched, which include Rocker Monkey, Cow soft play, Elephant soft play and a lot more collections.
 The company does not give any special offers or coupons for this new range of soft play equipment but only offers the same at a competitive price.